 Because evaporative coolers use only enough electricity to run to run the fan to get the job done, they’re a great choice for open spaces.
 They don’t function like traditional air conditioners that are always drawing electricity to force air across the condenser coils, so you can run it constantly for a fraction of the cost of Freon-based air conditioning systems.

-If your outdoor events take place on a porch or other area with a roof sheltering your seating area, you can hit the nearest home improvement store to buy a ceiling fan.
-Unlike air conditioners and evaporative coolers and outdoor misting systems, the humble ceiling fan doesn’t actually lower the temperature in your outdoor entertaining space.
+Unlike portable air conditioners, evaporative coolers and portable mist fans, a high-velocity fan doesn’t actually lower the temperature in your outdoor entertaining space.
 Instead, it works to fool your body into feeling colder.
 This works due to the wind chill effect: The cool breeze from the fan brushes your skin and speeds up the evaporation of your natural perspiration.
 This, in turn, helps lower your body temperature.

-Like all cooling that results from evaporation, a ceiling fan works best on dry days — but it also doesn’t add any humidity to your immediate patio area, making it a good choice for any climate.
-Ceiling fans are readily available at all home improvement stores, but you’ll need to have it permanently installed and make sure that you choose a model rated for exterior use if you go this route.
+Like all cooling that results from evaporation, an outdoor misting fan works best on dry days — but it also doesn’t add any humidity to your immediate patio area, making it a good choice for any climate.

 If your feet are scalded by hot patio pavers, try adding an outdoor rug to protect your tootsies.
 These are a great way to provide a grounding focal point for your patio to make it feel more like a bona fide outdoor room, and light colors will reflect the sun’s rays instead of absorbing the feet, making it much more comfortable to kick off your shoes and relax.

 NewAir Portable Mist Fan.
 Photo taken by @alannah.kent